Forum Discussion

 Dealership stated TCM was back ordered with no date available (6 months ago).
 Another dealership gave me a list of part numbers that were replacing my original TCM part #.
 Found one from 2024 silverado on Ebay.
 I installed it and took to dealer to program with my truck.
 Ck engine light went out and I could see where I was on the downloaded map.
 I called onstar to activate wifi and I'm told I can't activate service because the VIN on the TCM and my truck don't match.
 You figure it would be easy to do a switch, but that would make sense.
 I figure it's like buying a used phone and finding out it's locked by the service provider.
 This would resolve back order issues and get them some revenue coming in.
 Waiting on a call back from onstar to see what they say.

-- ELSarmNew Member
+- ELSarmNew Contributor

 "Right to Repair" Laws: Various states have passed laws that make it easier for consumers to repair their own electronics (including cell phones) rather than being forced to replace the entire device.